yaseenkady/tree.pro/raw/12_circulatory/1_heart/4_conduction/block/3_av_block.md

 # .

-Atria and ventricle beat independently.
+Atria and ventricle beat independently, and atria beats faster.

 Treat with pacemaker.

 # <

 # >

-Atria beat faster than ventricles